nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2a.
 The given NRIC is invalid.

     * 2a1.
-AddressBook shows an error message
+ClinicConnect shows an error message

         Use case ends.

 * 3a.
 The given NRIC does not exist in the system.

     * 3a1.
-AddressBook shows an error message
+ClinicConnect shows an error message

       Use case ends.